 Childminders can voluntary notify their childminding service by completing a self-evaluation form and fulfilling the requirements of 4 nationally recognised core areas which look at the attributes, knowledge and skills of the childminder: suitability of the person, wellbeing of the child, physical environment and health & safety.

 If you are caring for 4 or more preschool children at any one time you must register your childminding service to TUSLA, contact the Early Years Inspector on 01 282 2122.

 Childminders may apply for 90% of the cost of items that are approved for funding up to a maximum of €1,000. e.g. if items cost €1,111 you may receive a grant of €1,000; If items cost €555 you may receive a grant of €500.
 The CCC suggests that no more than 33% of the grant should be spent on consumable items e.g. paint, play sand, art & craft materials etc. The grant is paid to the childminder retrospectively for receipted items purchased i.e. when the application is approved, items can then be purchased and the receipts for the purchased items are to be sent to Meath CCC for reimbursement.

-Childminders may re-apply after 2 years, or after a shorter period if their first childminding development grant was for less that the maximum amount (this will be confirmed in the Childcare Committee Confirmation of Childminder Details section of the application form).
+Childminders may re-apply after 2 years, or after a shorter period if their first childminding development grant was for less than the maximum amount.

 The grant can be used for the purchase of small capital items such as items to enhance safety/quality in the service; equipment; toys or minor adaptation costs to improve the quality of service provided.
 The final decision on eligible capital items will be at the discretion of Meath County Childcare Committee.
 The following list (which is not exhaustive) gives examples of the different types of costs that are eligible and not eligible for the grant (please consult with your local Childcare Committee if you have queries in relation to eligibility).